-What is the School-Based Health Center (SBHC) at Sherburne-Earlville Central School (SECS)?
+What is the School-Based Health Center?

-How does a student receive services?
+How do students receive services?

 What services are provided?

-- Diagnosis and treatment of acute and chronic illness
+* Diagnosis/treatment of acute and chronic illness

-- Social Work services
+* Social work services

-- Referral Services (Child Health Plus information and
+* Referral services (Child Health Plus information/enrollment)

-What is a Nurse Practitioner?
+What is a nurse practitioner?

 What does it cost to use the SBHC?